 per semester hour

-Students must notify the office of graduate studies in writing of their intent to withdraw from courses.
+Students must notify the office of adult and graduate education in writing of their intent to withdraw from courses.
 Neither notifying instructors nor failing to attend courses constitutes withdrawal.
 Failure to complete appropriate withdrawal procedures may yield failing grades for the affected courses.

 Any time that a degree-seeking graduate student's cumulative GPA falls below 3.0, the student is placed on academic probation.
 Students placed on probation must achieve a cumulative GPA of 3.0 by the end of an additional nine semester hours of coursework or they will be placed on academic suspension.